TenSketch/Prabhat/content/repertoire/our-repertoire.md

 # Our Repertoire
 ---
-1. Thematic dance productions.
+* Thematic dance productions.
-2. Dance Drama / Ballets.
+* Dance Drama / Ballets.
-3. Classical dance sequences.
+* Classical dance sequences.

 ---
-### 1. **_Thematic Dance Productions_**
+### **_Thematic Dance Productions_**

 ---
-#### 	a. **7 Rays of 7 Hills:**
+#### **7 Rays of 7 Hills:**
-The entire universe is filled with colours and every colour has an interpretation.
+&emsp; &emsp; The entire universe is filled with colours and every colour has an interpretation.
 7 Rays of 7 Hills interprets the colourful rays as the rays of grace by the Lord of 7 hills, Srinivasa.
 7 Rays of 7 Hills is an enchanting classical dance, which depicts that one can draw the 7 colourful rays (personifying the 7 chakras) of devotion towards the self just by soaking in the ecstasy of devotion.

 **Concept:** Raghavendra J Prabhat